CoLRev-Environment/search-query/docs/source/index.rst

     digital_synonyms = OrQuery(["digital", "virtual", "online"], field="abstract")
     work_synonyms = OrQuery(["work", "labor", "service"], field="abstract")
     query = AndQuery([digital_synonyms, work_synonyms])

-..
-    Parameters:

-    - list of strings or queries: strings that you want to include in the search query,
-    - ``field``: search field to which the query should be applied (available options: TODO — provide examples and link to docs)
-   Search strings can be either in string or list format.

 We can also parse a query from a string or a `JSON search file <#json-search-files>`_ (see the :doc:`overview of platform identifiers </platforms/platform_index>`):